UNCERTAINTY DIALOGUES: UNDUE

 Water management and governance under uncertainty: A mediterranean watershed case

 UNDUE investigates the implications of uncertainty associated with water management and governance in the Mijares watershed (Spain), closely analyzing uncertainties associated with the recuperation of the water cycle.
-This project is funded by the Spanish research agency, AEI*, and it is carried out by Noelia Zafra Calvo, Bosco Liso, Itxaso Ruiz, Elena Galan, Jorge Peggi, Maria José Sanz, (Lead) Marcela Brugnach, at BC3, and the many involved stakeholders.
+This project is led by Marcela Brugnach and funded by the Spanish research agency, AEI*, and it is carried out by Noelia Zafra Calvo, Bosco Liso, Itxaso Ruiz, Jorge Peggi, Maria José Sanz at BC3, and the many involved stakeholders.

 * ref.
 PID2020-114944RB-I00, financiado por la AEI en su convocatoria «Proyectos deI+D+i» 2020, en el marco del Programa Estatal de I+D+i Orientada a los Retos de la Sociedad.